 Peace is always possible

 When we desire to live with this sense of peace in our lives the outcome is guaranteed.
 Peace is always possible and regardless of the circumstances of our lives, peace becomes our reality.

 The living presence of these qualities creates the ideal environment in which physical healing can take place.
 If a physical cure is not to be our lot we still have profound peace.
 This is the peace that passes all understanding.”

-If you are living with a cancer diagnosis or chronic illness, our Quest for Life residential program provides a recipe for peace and healing, showing you ways you can create an ideal physiology to regain or retain your health, no matter your circumstance or challenge.
+If you are living with a cancer diagnosis or chronic illness, Quest for Life’s Quest for Life Residential Program provides a recipe for peace and healing, showing you ways you can create an ideal physiology to regain or retain your health, no matter your circumstance or challenge.